Northeast Regional: Route

 Several trips continue south of Washington D.C. to Virginia, running to either Roanoke, Richmond, Newport News, or Norfolk.
 All Virginia services use the northernmost portion of the ex-Richmond, Fredericksburg and Potomac Railroad (now owned by CSX Transportation) between Washington and Alexandria, Virginia.
 South of Alexandria, trains to Roanoke use the Norfolk Southern Railway (ex-Southern Railway, ex-Virginia Midland Railway).
 Trains to Richmond, Norfolk and Newport News use the CSX RF&P, Richmond Terminal, and Bellwood subdivisions between Alexandria and Richmond.

-South of Richmond, trains to Newport News use the CSX Peninsula Subdivision.
+South of Richmond, trains to Newport News use the CSX Peninsula Subdivision (ex-Chesapeake and Ohio Railway).
 Trains to Norfolk use the CSX North End Subdivision and Norfolk Southern's Norfolk District (ex-Norfolk and Western Railway).

 Funding

 Amtrak receives federal funding for its operations between Boston and Washington, D.C.
 Northeast Regional operations south of Washington are funded in part by the Commonwealth of Virginia.
 Operations along the New Haven–Springfield Line are funded by the State of Connecticut and the Commonwealth of Massachusetts.